 The tell-tale signs that your potato plants are affected are dark brown marks on the leaves, which will start to curl and eventually die.
 As the disease progresses it will spread to the stems and you might find white fungal growth on the underside of the leaves.
 Eventually, the plant will die.

 Blight cannot be cured, so once a plant is affected, it will die.
-If you want to be an expert in potato growing, you need to know how to minimise the risk of blight affecting your plants.
+If you want to be an expert in growing spuds, you need to know how to minimise the risk of blight affecting your plants.
 Here are some things you can do to avoid your plants being affected by blight:

 - Practice crop rotation.
 The blight spores can overwinter in the soil, so it is important that you don’t plant your potatoes in the same spot every year.
 The recommended rotation cycle for potatoes is four years, so only plant them in the same spot once in four years.
 The same type of blight that affects potatoes also affects tomatoes, so include them in your crop rotation plan.